ADv0rnik/1_Basics_of_software_code_development/README.md

 Exercise17.
 Show on the screen symbol and corresponding numerical designation in the computer memory

 Exercise18.
 For each natural number in the range from m to n get all divisors, except 1 and the number itself

+Exercise19.
+Define numbers included in both the first and second values